AshleyF/Forthkit/book.md

 show
 ```

 You should see a cross pattern made of tiny Braille dots!
+The `do...loop` construct creates counted loops, `i` gives us the loop index, and `over`/`drop` manipulate the stack.
+This demonstrates how you can quickly build up complex functionality from Forth's simple building blocks.

 ### Creating Art with ASCII Templates